 As Principal, Founder and Chief Executive Officer of KCP, Jacen Dinoff oversees all company operations and case assignments.
 Mr. Dinoff is highly-regarded as a corporate restructuring and turnaround management advisor with over 16 years of hands-on accounting, finance, management and operations experience that complements his technical expertise in bankruptcy case administration and financial advisory.
 Mr. Dinoff’s career has included engagements in financial and operational restructurings, asset divestitures through sale and liquidation, and senior debtor/creditor advisor roles for many well-known companies, both publicly and privately held.

 Mr. Dinoff holds a B.S. in Business Administration from the Whittemore School of Business and Economics at the University of New Hampshire, and an M.B.A in Finance from Bentley College.

-Leah Eisenberg is of counsel and a bankruptcy and restructuring attorney with Foley & Lardner LLP.
-Leah’s practice focuses on counseling clients in default, restructuring, bankruptcy, and corporate trust matters, with an emphasis on indenture trustee, creditors’ committee, and other creditor representations.
+Leah Eisenberg is a partner in Mayer Brown's New York office and a member of the Restructuring practice.
+Leah’s practice focuses on counseling clients in default, restructuring, bankruptcy and corporate trust matters, with an emphasis on indenture trustee and creditor representations.

-Prior to joining Foley, Leah was a partner at a Washington, D.C.-based law firm in its New York office.
-Earlier in her career, she served as a first law clerk to the Honorable Robert E. Gerber, the U.S. bankruptcy judge for the Southern District of New York.
+Earlier in her career, she served as a first law clerk to the Honorable Robert E. Gerber, the US bankruptcy judge for the Southern District of New York.